ash-u-170602/Vault/README.md

 ### Overview

-The Secure Photo Vault app is built using the Model-View-ViewModel (MVVM) architecture.
+The Vault App app is built using the Model-View-ViewModel (MVVM) architecture.
 This architecture promotes a clear separation of concerns and enhances the scalability and maintainability of the application.
 The key components of this architecture include:

 ### Components